Government announces redevelopment of State Library Victoria

 Working with the Australian and Danish architects, the Library commenced a series of public co-design workshops for the new children and youth spaces.
 These sessions included activities in the Library for families with babies and pre-school aged children, workshops at primary and secondary schools, and evening sessions with older teens.

-A partnership between the Victorian State Government and the John and Myriam Wylie Foundation will deliver a funding boost of $13 million for Vision 2020 to reinvigorate an historic Melbourne precinct.
+A partnership between the Victorian State Government and the John and Myriam Wylie Foundation delivers a funding boost of $13 million for Vision 2020 to reinvigorate an historic Melbourne precinct.

-The John and Myriam Wylie Foundation has donated $8 million to reopen the Russell Street entrance and to thoroughly transform the eastern end of the Library.
-The Victorian Government has also committed an additional $5 million to enhance and activate all entrances to the Library and the surrounding streetscape, which covers the entire city block.
+The John and Myriam Wylie Foundation donates $8 million to reopen the Russell Street entrance and to thoroughly transform the eastern end of the Library.
+The Victorian Government commits an additional $5 million to enhance and activate all entrances to the Library and the surrounding streetscape, which covers the entire city block.
+Read more.

 State Library Victoria reveals the new designs for its $88.1 million redevelopment, Vision 2020.